secware-debug/Secure-File-Transfer/readme.md

 Use RSA and AES encryption to encrypt and verify the transmission of a file over a TCP connection.
-RSA is used to securely exchange a symmetric AES encryption key, and to sign and verify the SHA256 message diest of the transmitted file.
+RSA is used to securely exchange a symmetric AES encryption key, and to sign and verify the SHA256 message digest of the transmitted file.

 ### **WARNING: DO NOT USE THIS TO TRANSMIT SENSITIVE INFORMATION.**
-This module IS NOT designed to be used in any kind of real world application.
+This module IS NOT designed to be used in any kind of real-world application.
 Although the underlying cryptographic operations are based on well-known and presumably secure standards, the module uses these protocols in a custom manner.
-This customization almost certinally introduces numerous attack vectors and security holes.
+This customization almost certainly introduces numerous attack vectors and security holes.

 ---